 Anyone who loves reading about the romantic Raj must come here.
 Co-ronation Durbar Site (place of admission and coronation) located north of Old Delhi.
 It is best to take the tutor rickshaw.
 There is a lonely obelisk in a deserted place.
 Right there in 1877 i 1903 R. there were great durbars issued by the rulers of India.

-The great darbaru ceremony also took place in 1911 r., when King George V proclaimed himself Emperor of India.
+The great darbaru ceremony also took place in 1911 R., when King George V proclaimed himself Emperor of India.
 Let's strain our eyes, maybe we'll see a young man, who looks out from behind the bushes.
 This apparition is a statue of a young king, which was removed from under the baldachin standing in the middle of Rajpath, road connecting India Gate and Rasztrapati Bhawan (the presidential palace), and dumped here unceremoniously.
 Place, from which the statue was taken, it's still empty.
 Presumably it is supposed to symbolize the freedom of India.
 W 1995 R. a bronze statue of Gandhi was intended to be installed here.

 If we dive into the scrub, we will find other royal dignitaries as well.
 Today, this historic plot of land serves as a substitute cricket ground, boys still teach their girls to ride scooters.